thomasjsn/xpb/readme.md

 * `about`: shown on the homepage
 * `stats`: returns a json paste with statistics

-## Expiration
+## Retention
+Retention is calculated with this formula, from https://0x0.st/

+   retention = min_age + (-max_age + min_age) * pow((file_size / max_size - 1), 3)

-Pastes are set to expire 180 days after initial post, this is kicked back to 3 years each time the paste is viewed (unless the paste is persistent).
+Pastes are set to expire according to the above calculation after initial post, unless `ttl` is set in POST request.
+This is kicked back each time the paste is viewed (unless the paste is persistent).

 ## License
 xpb is open-sourced software licensed under the [MIT license](LICENSE).